Abnormal Condition Of Horny Tissue

 • Q: When should I see a doctor about a skin problem?
 A: Seek medical attention if you experience persistent itching, severe dryness, pain, unusual skin lesions, or signs of infection (such as pus or increased warmth).

 • Q: Are there home remedies for dry skin?
 A: Mild dry skin can often be treated with regular moisturizing using emollients and humectants.
 Applying cool compresses can also provide temporary relief from itching.
-However, for persistent or severe dryness, consult a dermatologist.
+Still, for persistent or severe dryness, consult a dermatologist.

 Conclusion: